 Neither party is required to accept responsibility for the alleged conduct in order to proceed with an informal resolution (but certain restorative justice resolution options may require an acceptance of responsibility to be available).
 All parties to the complaint must agree to use of informal resolution, and either party may decide not to proceed with or to end informal resolution in favor of formal resolution at any time.
 The appropriate Title IX Coordinator (or designee) has the discretion to determine whether a complaint is appropriate for an informal resolution and retains discretion to terminate an ongoing informal resolution process at any time.
-The parties may agree, as a condition of engaging in Informal Resolution, that information disclosed during the informal resolution process may not be used as evidence during a Student Respondent Sexual and Gender-Based Misconduct Investigation and Hearing Procedures for the same complaint or another formal complaint involving the same parties and arising from the same allegations unless all parties consent.
+The parties may agree, as a condition of engaging in Informal Resolution, that information disclosed during the informal resolution process may not be used as evidence during a Student Respondent Sexual and Gender-Based Misconduct Investigation and Hearing Procedures or Employee Respondent Sexual and Gender-Based Misconduct Investigation and Hearing procedures for the same complaint or another formal complaint involving the same parties and arising from the same allegations unless all parties consent.